Tactical Athlete Program

 Prepare for it.

-If you’re an administrator of a Public Safety Department and are looking for ways to reduce employee health expenses, overtime pay and improve employee safety, I’d be honored to speak with you.
+If you’re an administrator of a Public Safety Department and are looking for ways to reduce employee health expenses, reduce the amount of overtime pay and improve employee safety, I’d be honored to speak with you.
 Through published NFPA data we can predict that about 40% of injuries are musculoskeletal in nature and the majority of them occur during training drills or EMS calls.
 Together we can work to prevent those injuries.